If you only have time for one attraction in Milan, let it be the Duomo. A visit to Milan cathedral and the Duomo rooftop is an absolute must.

 Living in Milan, I’ve seen the Duomo more times than I can recall.
 It doesn’t matter.
 Every time I approach, I feel a tingle of excitement and amazement while I look at the forest of spires that seem to touch the sky.
 And the cathedral is so rich in decorations that I can always spot a new detail I had missed before.

-So, if you ask me what you should see in Milan if you have time for only one landmark, this has to be walking on the Milan Duomo rooftop and visit the imposing Cathedral.
+So, if you ask me what’s a must-see in Milan if you have time for only one landmark, this has to be walking on the Milan Duomo rooftop and visiting the imposing Cathedral.

-The interior of the Milan cathedral stands in strong contrast with the facade exterior, with its light marble and soft shades of pink, orange, and blue, gives place to the 5 naves, the 52 pillars carved in dark stone, and the stunning floor, with its design in black, pink, and white marble.
-The light is dim inside the Duomo, filtered by the magnificent stained glass windows with stories from the Old and New Testament.
+The interior of the Milan cathedral stands in strong contrast with the facade exterior.
+Outside, you’ll be amazed by the light-colored marble and the soft shades of pink, orange, and blue.
+Once inside, you’ll be impressed by the five naves, the 52 pillars carved in dark stone, and the stunning floor, with its black, pink, and white marble design.
+The dim light inside the Duomo is filtered by the magnificent stained glass windows with stories from the Old and New Testaments.

-Walk on the Duomo rooftop for a close encounter with spires, statues, carvings, and gargoyles.
+Walk on the Milan Duomo rooftop for a close encounter with spires, statues, carvings, and gargoyles.

-Walking on the Cathedral rooftop is exhilarating, and lets you see many things from a different perspective.
-The close encounter with the beautiful carvings is simply awe-inspiring and surrounded by pinnacles it seems like walking through a forest of delicate marble.
+Walking on the Duomo terrace is exhilarating and lets you see many things from a different perspective.
+The close encounter with the beautiful carvings is simply awe-inspiring.
+And as you wander, surrounded by pinnacles, it seems like you are walking through a forest of delicate marble.

-From above, the perspective on the large square – Piazza del Duomo – and the beautiful geometric decorations of the pavement is stunning.
+From above, the perspective on the large square – Piazza del Duomo – and the beautiful geometric decorations of the pavement are stunning.

-The people crowding the Piazza at any time of the day and night like small ants walking around.
-Most are tourists, roaming at a slow pace, stopping to take pictures, sitting on the stairs, or waiting for the pigeons to fly.
-If you look a little longer, though, you’ll also spot the locals, including many business people walking fast (the Stock Market and the financial district is right behind the corner), barely looking at the beauty surrounding them.
+The people crowding the Piazza at any time of the day and night look like small ants walking around.
+Most are tourists roaming slowly, stopping to take pictures, sitting on the stairs, or waiting for the pigeons to fly.
+If you look a little longer, though, you’ll also spot the locals, including many business people walking fast (the Stock Market and the financial district are right behind the corner), barely looking at the beauty surrounding them.

 Italy is not short of beautiful squares, and Milan Piazza del Duomo is certainly one of the most impressive.

-If you are lucky enough to visit on a sunny and windy day usually bringing a bright sky, you’ll be able to see the Alps and the snow capped peaks.
+If you are lucky enough to visit the Duomo rooftop on a sunny and windy day, usually bringing a bright sky, you might be able to see as far as the Alps and the snow-capped peaks.

-Practical information to visit Milan Duomo Rooftop and Cathedral:
+Practical information for visiting Milan Duomo Rooftop and Cathedral:

-Milan Cathedral dress code: women must have their shoulders covered (in Summer, the best thing is to have a light scarf for this purpose), as well as their legs down to just above the knee.
+Milan Cathedral dress code: women must have their shoulders covered (in Summer, the best thing is to have a light scarf for this purpose) and their legs down to just above the knee.
 Men should avoid shorts, while Bermuda shorts are allowed.

 Opening hours: Daily 9.00 am -7.00 pm